Commitment to Covenant

 This podcast is a repost, was originally published on October 18, 2017.

 Series: Ruth’s Loyalty

-Today we are studying Ruth 1:16.
-In this scripture we see Ruth making a covenant, a vow and a sacrifice of who she is.
+In Ruth 1:16, we see Ruth making a covenant, a vow and a sacrifice of who she is.
 Almost to the point of losing her identity for the sake of the person that God has called her to walk with.

 There are different kinds and levels of covenants and commitments that God may call you to, but it is necessary that everyone of the relationships around you, know that there is commitment that you are into the relationship.